Brewers vs. Rays Player Props Betting Odds

 MLB Props Today: Tampa Bay Rays

-- The Rays' Shane McClanahan (7-0) will make his 10th start of the season.
+- The Rays' Zach Eflin (5-1) will make his eighth start of the season.

 |Opponent